 Boundary Matching – starts with, ends with, equals.
 Case insensitive.
 While indicated this is needed across the various content types (and various fields), the examined queries only show this is used in the ‘author’ content type and only in the fields for author given name and surname.
 Subsequently, the PoC only needs to support boundary matching for author given name (and surname) within the ‘author’ content type.

-Relevance testing will not be required.
+Formal relevance testing will not be required.

+More Like This functionality.
+Within the ‘core’ cluster, a ‘more like this’ functionality is provided for references, keywords, and authors.
+For references and authors, a query consisting of the refid and authid values are used.
+For keywords, a query consisting of the keywords is used.
+Examples of these queries are contained in the load query set.

-A list of queries to validate all functionality will be provided and executed manually.
-This will minimally include nested/scope queries.
+A list of queries to validate all functionality and counts (for results and facets) will be provided and executed manually.
+This will minimally include nested/scope queries and proximity queries.
+Due to stemming algorithm differences, it is unlikely counts will be exact when comparisons are made across search engines.
+A signed URL for the functionality and count queries is provided in the appendix.

 Query length needs to support up to 64K at a minimum.